yayunl/yayunl.github.io/_posts/2024-05-14-machine-learning-001-types-of-learning.md

 ---
 layout: post
-title:  "Machine Learning 0.0.1: Introduction to Machine Learning"
+title:  "Deep Learning 0.0.1: Types of Machine Learning"
-date:   2024-05-24 12:00:00
+date:   2024-05-14 10:00:00
-categories: machine-learning
+categories: machine-learning deep-learning
-tags: machine-learning
+tags: deep-learning
 excerpt: This post explains the types of machine learning and how the supervised learning works.
 mathjax: true
 use_mermaid: true